Keploy vs SoapUI

 SoapUI can test both SOAP monolith and REST microservice endpoints.
 Its MockService can virtualize legacy services during migration.
 But you must manually create each mock and test case.

-Looking for a SoapUI Alternative?
+Looking for a SoapUI alternative?